 The central animal house is a resource centre for UG/PG students and faculty of various disciplines in AVMCH.
 It is a centralized experimental facility occupying an area of 2900 sq. ft. which includes a quarantine room, rabbit room, experimental rooms, storage room, necropsy room, corridors and washing area.
 Air conditioners are available to maintain the temperature and freshness of the atmosphere in the animal rooms.
 Each species of animals is housed in light, temperature, and moisture controlled individual rooms to avoid disease transmission and inter-species conflicts.
 Animals are kept under controlled environmental conditions where temperature (18-29°C), relative humidity (30-70 %), 12:12 hr light and dark cycle are maintained.
 Light intensity (<400 Lux) and sound levels (< 85 db) are also regularly monitored and recorded.
 The necropsy room has a carbon dioxide euthanasia chamber for the humane sacrifice of animals.

 Apart from promoting animal research, students will also learn about the ethical treatment of animals.
 A full-time veterinarian is available to provide veterinary care to the research animals.
 Suitable animal handling training is given by the veterinarian to the research scholars before commencing the experiments.
 Good personal hygiene and sanitation are being practiced in the animal house.
 Regular cleaning and disinfection of animal rooms, corridors, storage spaces and other areas are carried out.
 Routine cleaning and sterilization of animal supplies like cages, water bottles, cage racks and bedding material are performed.
 Feed, water and bedding material analysis are carried out regularly.
-Every part of animal care including feeding, watering, restraining, dosing, cage cleaning, record keeping and ordering of animals, feed, bedding and equipment from outside resources are monitored and recorded by trained and experienced researchers.
-Moreover, periodical inspection takes place by IEAC experts and routine animal health monitoring is conducted by an in-house veterinarian.
+Every part of animal care including feeding, watering, restraining, dosing, cage cleaning, record keeping and ordering of animals, bedding and equipment from outside resources are monitored and recorded by trained and experienced researchers.
+Moreover, periodical inspection takes place by IAEC experts and routine animal health monitoring is conducted by an in-house veterinarian.

 Instruments/facilities available